 The Blue Cross Blue Shield of Illinois Healthy Community Award recognizes a successful community- based effort to address the health of a low-to-moderate income neighborhood in the Chicago metropolitan area through creative and collaborative strategies.

-This year, given the extraordinary work that community-based organizations and community health providers have done to stand on the front lines during a global health crisis in response to the COVID-19 pandemic, the Blue Cross Blue Shield of Illinois Healthy Community Award welcomes creativity, innovation and compassion in holding together communities and keeping Chicago well and lifted during an extraordinarily challenging year.
+Given the extraordinary work that community-based organizations and community health providers have done to stand on the front lines the past few years during the pandemic and other health challenges, the Blue Cross Blue Shield of Illinois Healthy Community Award welcomes creativity, innovation, and compassion in holding together communities and keeping Chicago well and lifted.

-This award will celebrate the work of a successful place-based initiative that is improving the health of residents and/or the environment of a community in a way that contributes to an improvement in overall community health and for this year, creatively responding to immediate community health challenge from the COVID-19 pandemic.
-The award will recognize efforts that take a “Health in all Policies” approach to community development; an effort that plans and implements specific policies, programs, and processes that focus on improving the health of a community with attention to equity, collaboration and sustainability.
+This award will celebrate the work of a successful place-based initiative that is improving the health of residents and/or the environment of a community in a way that contributes to an improvement in overall community health, creatively responding to immediate community health challenges.
+The award will recognize efforts that take a “Health in all Policies” approach to community development; an effort that plans and implements specific policies, programs, and processes that focus on improving the health of a community with attention to equity, collaboration, and sustainability.

 The Award is $15,000.